MA & PhD Program Student Opportunities and Support

 We offer robust programming during the academic year.
 Our programming is designed to support students’ scholarly and personal growth.

-The Director of Graduate Studies (DGS) and Graduate Programs Coordinator (GPC) facilitate cohort meetings each semester.
+The DGS and GPC facilitate cohort meetings each semester.
 These meetings provide space for students to share feedback about their graduate school experiences, ask questions, and help the program learn how they can better support student progress.

 The RSTC mentor program pairs first-year and more advanced students to support the transition into the RSTC program and graduate student life at UMN.